Andrea/andrea.github.io/_posts/2026-05-22-residuality-case-study-talk.markdown

 More resources at [Chris' website](https://chrissimon.au/speaking/talks/residuality-comparative-case-studies/)

+### Abstract

+Residuality Theory has disrupted the software architecture landscape by introducing a new approach based on complexity science and random simulation.
+Its goal is to help architects design systems that are statistically more resilient across a wider range of possible futures.

+In parallel, Domain-Driven Design has been a key driver of the speakers design and architecture practice.

+This talk explores whether these approaches are compatible, and how Residuality can be integrated into the architecture toolbox.

+Drawing from real-world experience across two different organizations, the speakers reflect on key questions:

+How do we translate this new architectural approach into tangible business value?
+How do we communicate decisions when the design process is unfamiliar to the wider organization?
+And how do we manage the inevitable trade-offs when building real, operational systems based on a more adaptive architectural vision?

+Through comparative case studies, this session shares practical lessons learned and insights on applying Residuality in modern system design and modernisation.

 ### Reading materials

 These are some resources we either mentioned or that we found useful in preparing for the talk: